From $55K Living Paycheck-to-Paycheck to $165K in Reserves: The 12-Week System

 Week 1–2: Implemented Profit-First Allocation

-Most operators manage cash reactively.
-Revenue arrives.
-Expenses go out.
-Profit is whatever’s left (usually nothing).
+Most operators manage cash reactively: revenue comes in, expenses go out, and profit is whatever’s left (usually nothing).

 He’d read about the profit-first method and the cash flow discipline that $100K+ operators use.
-Core principle: allocate profit before expenses, not after.
+The core principle is simple: allocate profit before expenses, not after.

 Day 1-3: Calculated Reserve Target